LunarWatcher/obsidian-webdav-sync/README.md

 WebDAV sync is not thread-safe.
 If you run two pushes at once, you will end up with an inconsistent state.

 Due to the lack of content-level merge, ending up in a situation like this requires manual recovery.

+[^1]: The `webdav` npm package appears to use node-fetch on desktop, and default to standard `fetch` on android. `node-fetch` supports hard-coded mTLS certificates, while the standard fetch client does not.
+Because it likely won't run in an android environment, this feature is desktop-only.
+For more technical information, see https://github.com/LunarWatcher/obsidian-webdav-sync/issues/4